Ivan1248/vidlu/README.md

 `vidlu.modules.losses` contains loss functions.

-Composite modules are desined to be "in-depth" configurable through constructor arguments that are factories/constructors for child modules.
-Their names  usually end with `_f`.
-Python allows accessing default arguments.
-If a default argument is a function, its arguments can be modified using e.g. `functools.partial`. `vidlu.utils.func` defines tree data structures and procedures that enable eays modification of deeply nested arguments.
+Composite modules are designed to be "deeply" configurable: arguments of arguments that are factories/constructors for child modules can be modified.
+Names of such factory arguments usually end with `_f`.
+If a default argument is a function, its arguments can be accessed and modified using `vidlu.utils.func`, which relies on `inspect.signature` and `functools.partial`. `vidlu.utils.func` defines tree data structures and procedures that enable eays modification of deeply nested arguments.

 `vidlu.models` contains implementations of some models.
 Model classes are mostly wrappers around more general modules defined in `vidlu.modules.components` and heads defined in `vidlu.modules.heads`.
 They also perform initialization of parameters.
 Some implementad architectures are ResNet-v1, ResNet-v2, Wide ResNet, DenseNet, i-RevNet, SwiftNet<sup>[1](#fn1)</sup>, Ladder-DenseNet<sup>[1](#myfootnote1)</sup>.